-A. It is the policy of the Association that all Property Owners, Renters, or Guests be properly identified when using any of the Penn Estates facilities.
-The purpose of this is to:

-Ensure the use of all facilities is limited to Property Owners in good standing, bonafide Guests and Renters whose landlords are in good standing; and

-To provide adequate security and safety for the protection of the amenities and the persons using the amenities.
-Amenity badges must be worn in a visible location while using the amenities.

-B. Rental Units:

-1. Long Term Renters, so long as the homeowner is in good standing, may obtain amenity badges for those residents residing in the home

-2. Short Term Rental unit owners wishing for their tenant to use the common area and amenities (excluding fitness center) may purchase seasonal amenity passes based on local ordinances that govern dwelling occupancy.
-The pass grants entry to one tenant per day.

-C. Residents and long-term tenants of members in good standing 16 years and older may use the fitness center once the fitness waiver has been executed.
-The parent or legal guardian of those under 18 must complete the release.
-A gate access card is required for entry; owners or tenants of minors under the age of 18 may purchase a restricted gate access card granting access to the fitness center of the member.
-Minors under the age of 16 are prohibited entry to the fitness center.

-D. Annual Registration Form must be completed and provided to the Administration office by February 15th of each year.
-The Owner is responsible for updating the form within 72 hours of any changes occurring, including but not limited to the sale or purchase of a vehicle, occupants of the home, etc. Failure to provide a completed Registration Form may result in a fine established by the Board of Directors

-E. A member not in Good Standing by virtue of any financial delinquency or not in compliance with the Declaration of Covenants, Bylaws, and Rules of the Association may not use the Recreational Facilities as a guest of a Member in Good Standing.
-Violation will result in a citation and fine.

-F. No resident of the community shall purchase or provide a guest pass for any other community resident who is not a member in good standing.
-Illegal use of the guest pass with be confiscated.
+- A. It is the policy of the Association that all Property Owners, Renters, or Guests be properly identified when using any of the Penn Estates facilities.
+The purpose of this is to: - 1) Ensure the use of all facilities is limited to Property Owners in good standing, bonafide Guests and Renters whose landlords are in good standing; and - 2) To provide adequate security and safety for the protection of the amenities and the persons using the amenities. - B. Renters, so long as the homeowner is in good standing, may obtain amenity badges according to A, above. - C. Annual Registration Form must be completed and provided to the Administration office by February 15th of each year.
+The Owner is responsible for updating the form when any changes occur, including but not limited to the sale or purchase of a vehicle, occupants of the home, etc. Failure to provide a completed Registration Form may result in a fine established by the Board of Directors - D. A member not in Good Standing by virtue of any financial delinquency or not in compliance with the Declaration of Covenants, Bylaws, and Rules of the Association may not use the Recreational Facilities as a guest of a Member in Good Standing.
+Violation will result in a citation and fine. - E. No resident of the community shall purchase or provide a guest pass for any other resident of the community that is not a member in good standing. - The Owner will be issued such badges in accordance with the process, as stated at the beginning of this section; all badges must be obtained prior to the usage of any amenities. - F. Amenity badges must be worn in a visible location while using the amenities.